-- Research relating to understanding variations in children’s early development, with special interest in developmental variations in school readiness skills including social-emotional behaviors, academic skills, and executive function.
+- Understanding variations in children’s early development, with special interest in developmental variations in school readiness skills including social-emotional behaviors, academic skills, and executive function.

-- Improve professional development and practice in order to improve children’s development.
+- Improving professional development and practice in order to improve children’s development.

-- To prepare a well-informed early childhood workforce that will persevere in the field and promote positive experiences for young children.
+- Preparing a well-informed early childhood workforce that will persevere in the field and promote positive experiences for young children.

-- To identify unique, active ingredients that facilitate intervention efficacy, especially with home visiting programs.
+- Identify unique, active ingredients that facilitate intervention efficacy, especially with home visiting programs.
 Also, to examine factors that help (or hinder) implementation integrity and interventionist support.